Wavefront charts allow you to examine data, create alerts, and more!

 Improve Display Speed with the Sampling Option

 Wavefront is very fast, but sometimes it’s not necessary for the user to wait for thousands of series to be rendered.
-Starting with release 2019.38, you can limit the number of time series to 100 for new charts.
+You can limit the number of time series to 100 for new charts.

-To affect all dashboards, turn on the Sampling default in your preferences from the gear icon.
+To affect all dashboards, turn on the Sampling in your preferences.

 If the Sampling preference is On: